scando1993/thingsboard.github.io/docs/samples/esp8266/temperature.md

 ### Provision your device

-This step contains instructions that are necessary to connect your device to ThingsBoard.
+This step contains instructions that are necessary to connect your device to Pacificsoft.

-Open ThingsBoard Web UI (http://localhost:8080) in browser and login as tenant administrator
+Open Pacificsoft Web UI (http://localhost:8080) in browser and login as tenant administrator

  - login: tenant@thingsboard.org
  - password: tenant